 Houseplants make beautiful accent pieces in our homes.
-Living with plants not only provides ample oxygen, but it can also have therapeutic benefits as well.
-Caring for plants can ease depression and anxiety, and the greenery or pop of color in blossoms can boost your mood, especially people living in a city that doesn’t have many public green spaces.
+Living with plants not only provides ample oxygen but also therapeutic benefits as well.
+Caring for plants can ease depression and anxiety, and the greenery or pop of color in blossoms can boost your mood, especially for people living in a city without access to many public green spaces.

 Toxic: Yes – English ivy is mildly toxic to humans and quite toxic to pets.